 Equipment options for frothing milk:

 - Milk frother – there are many economical milk frothers on the market.
 The one above is the Nespresso Aeroccino Milk Frother and does a great job frothing and heating milk for lattes, cappuccinos and this cold brew coffee.
+This frother also comes in handy to make my Chai Tea Latte recipe.

 - Blender – if you don’t have a milk frother available, you can use a blender.
 A blender will make quick work of whipping up a frothy cream for your cold brew.
-The blender above is my Blendtec Designer Series which I use almost daily.
-You can get this blender at a 20% discount by using the discount code DELIGHTFULEMADE at Blendtec.

 - Mason Jar with tight fitting lid – if you don’t have either pieces of equipment, no worries.
 By using a simple mason jar, with a well-sealed lid, you can vigorously shake your milk mixture to create a wonderfully frothy cream for your cold brew.